IDCore-Rex/.github/CONTRIBUTING.md

 - If there is a more efficient way to implement a function make it more efficient.

-## Commit Hygeine
+## Commit Best Practices

-- Commit early and often
+- Commit early and often.
-- You commit should be able to be cherry-picked and result in a successful build.
+- Each commit should result in a successful build if cherry-picked into another branch.
 - Use the present tense ("Add feature" instead of "Added feature") in commit messages.
 - Reference issues and pull requests in the commit body (This is useful for the Github -> Jira integration)
-- Before submitting a PR clean-up your commit history so it follows the above guidelines.
+- Before submitting a PR clean-up your commit history. (i.e. run `git rebase -i origin/main`)

 ## Coding style guide